-This volume contains part 3 dealing with utilization equipment, along with the grounding rules contained in section 9.
+This handbook contains part 3 of the National Electrical Safety Code dealing with utilization equipment.
+The grounding rules contained in section 9 are also reproduced

-The present edition of these rules is a result of a revision which has been carried out according to the procedure of the American Engineering Standards Committee and the revised rules have had the approval of the sectional committee organized according to those rules of procedure.
-A discussion of these rules will be found in the revised edition of Handbook Series No. 4.
+The present edition of these rules is the result of a revision which has been carried out according to the procedure of the American Standards Association, and the revised text has had the approval of a sectional committee organized in conformity with those rules of procedure.

+A discussion of these rules will be found in the revised edition of the handbook entitled "Discussion of the National